engkareeem/engkareeem/README.md

 # 👋 Hi, I'm Kareem !

 Welcome to my GitHub!
-I'm a **Computer Engineering student** with a passion for building creative and functional web applications, mobile apps and desktop apps. 🚀
+I'm a **Software Engineer** with a passion for building creative and functional web applications, mobile apps and desktop apps. 🚀
-🎓 Graduating in mid-2025

 ---
 <p align="center">